LazyTitan33/CTF-Writeups/HTB - CyberApocalypse_2023/Crypto/Small_Steps.md

 ![image](https://user-images.githubusercontent.com/80063008/227491185-410343e3-4f62-4d43-8f2e-0a229424274a.png)

 This means we can use our good old friend, `RsaCtfTool.py` which you can get from here https://github.com/RsaCtfTool/RsaCtfTool.
-We can either leave it running and it will eventually spit out the flag.
+We can leave it running and it will eventually spit out the flag.

 Please note that sagemath has to be installed for this attack to be done.
 You can simply to `sudo dnf install sagemath;pip install -r optional-requirements.txt` from the RsaCtfTool directory.
 If you get errors about building gmpy, do `sudo apt install libgmp3-dev` and try again.
 If you get error about sage binary not being installed, make sure to get it from here https://www.sagemath.org/download.html